scalar/scalar/packages/components/README.md

-# Scalar's Component Library
+# Scalar Components

-Scalars internal component library now open sourced and [almost] ready to use! it's besed used with our themeing library OR if you want you can simply set the css vars yourself.
-Refer to the variable legend below.
-This project is still very early!
+This library is designed to work seamlessly with our theming system, but it’s also flexible enough for standalone use by setting CSS variables manually.
+For a list of available variables, please refer to the variable legend below.

-## Install
+## Installation

 ```bash
 pnpm i @scalar/components